Nat34/Projects/php.md

 **When is it helpful**

 ### 9. Explain what it means to define a method as static.

+PHP OOP views a static attribute as shared by every object and can be called using the object reference operator `::`.
+It does not have to be instantiated.

 ### 10. Explain what it means to define a method as final